willtseng12/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

->> We first denote probabilities P(F) as fraternal twins, P(I) as identical twins, and P(T<sub>B</sub>) as twin brothers.
+   We first denote probabilities P(F) as fraternal twins, P(I) as identical twins, and P(T<sub>B</sub>) as twin brothers.
    We want to find the probability of identical twin given twin brothers P(I | T<sub>B</sub>)

    Bayes rule: P(A | B) = P(A ∩ B) / P(B)

    Since P(A ∩ B) = P(B ∩ A) we can therefore write:
    (1) P(I | T<sub>B</sub>) = P(T<sub>B</sub> ∩ I) / P(T<sub>B</sub>)

-   Moreover, given the Bayes rule we can write
+   Moreover, given the Bayes rule we can write:
    (2) P(T<sub>B</sub> ∩ I) = P(T<sub>B</sub> | I) * P(I)

    Subsituting (2) into (1) we get:
    (3) P(I | T<sub>B</sub>) = P(T<sub>B</sub> | I) * P(I) / P(T<sub>B</sub>)

    Now, let take a look at P(T<sub>B</sub>).
 According to the law of total probability, we can visualize the probability of an event as the sum of the probability of all the intersections of the non-overlapping partitions and the event.

    ie. P(A) = P(A ∩ p<sub>1</sub>) + P(A ∩ p<sub>2</sub>) + ... + P(A ∩ p<sub>n</sub>)  where 'n' is the number of non-overlapping partitions in the sample space that intersects with event A

    Using the Law of total probability and Bayes Rule we can write in this case:
    (4) P(T<sub>B</sub>) = P(T<sub>B</sub> | I) * P(I) + P(T<sub>B</sub> | F) * P(F)

    Subsituting (4) into (3) we get:
    (5) P(I | T<sub>B</sub>) = P(T<sub>B</sub> | I) * P(I) / (P(T<sub>B</sub> | I) * P(I) + P(T<sub>B</sub> | F) * P(F))

    Because identical twins are of the same sex and assuming the birth of a child has equal probability of being either sex, P(T<sub>B</sub> | I) is the probability of twin boys given identical twin, and is (1/2).

    On the other hand, fraternal twins need not be of the same sex.
 Given the same assumptions as above, we have P(T<sub>B</sub> | F) = (1/4).

    Plugging the value in the equation we have:
    P(I | T<sub>B</sub>) = (1/2) * (1/300) / ((1/2) * (1/300) + (1/4) * (1/125))
    = 5/11

 ---

 ### Q6.
 Bayesian &amp; Frequentist Comparison